 Business plan and revenue forecasts (especially for startups)

-Equipment details if buying a used tow truck
+Equipment details, like monthly costs, for buying a used tow truck

 Step 4: Submit Your Application